dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 3. Review and compare the expected base screenshots and actual current screenshots in the playwright report with a BA to confirm the new screenshots are correct.
 4. Once the changes have been confirmed as correct go to `https://github.com/dhsc-govuk/FingertipsNext/actions/workflows/fingertips-workflow.yml` and click run workflow in the top right of the window, select your branch, tick the `Update baseline screenshots` checkbox and click `Run workflow`.
 5. Once this workflow has finished it will have automatically committed the changes to your branch and/or PR.
 Please review them again at this point in time.
+6. Ensure that you kick off a fresh workflow on your PR as this wont automatically happen with the automatically committed screenshots.
-6. Ensure that when you put your PR up for review you explicitly mention that your changes caused the base screenshots to need to be updated.
+7. When you put your PR up for review, make sure you explicitly state that your changes caused the base screenshots to need to be updated.

 ## Code structure